pme123/scala-adapters/docs/_docs/10-layouts.md

 toc_icon: "columns"
 ---

 The bread and butter of any theme.
-Below you'll find the layouts included with Minimal Mistakes, what they look like and the type of content they've been built for.
+Below you'll find the layouts included with Scala Adapters, what they look like and the type of content they've been built for.

 ## Default Layout